Have Your Say In The Budget Process

 - Property Rates –Anyone who owns fixed property (land, houses, factories, and office blocks) in the City area are charged property rates, based on the value of each property.
 Rates income is used to finance general services, such as roads, pavements, parks, streetlights, storm water management, and the like.

 - Service Charges / Tariffs –this refers to paying for services received from the municipality, ie water, electricity and the like.

 - Equitable share– this refers to the money a municipality gets from national government each year.

-You have the opportunity to view and comment on the City’s ID and municipal budget, as part of the public participation process.
+You can view and comment on the City’s IDP and municipal budget, as part of the public participation process.

 The draft documents are available at all customer care centres, public libraries and the City’s website.